awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 + **Start time** shows the date and time \(local time\) that the job started\.
 + **End time** shows the date and time \(local time\) that the job ended\.

 For a specific job run, you can **View run metrics**, which displays graphs of metrics for the selected job run\.
-For more information about how to enable metrics and interpret the graphs, see [Job Monitoring and Debugging](monitor-profile-glue-job-cloudwatch-metrics.md)\.
+For more information about how to turn on metrics and interpret the graphs, see [Job Monitoring and Debugging](monitor-profile-glue-job-cloudwatch-metrics.md)\.

 ### Details<a name="console-jobs-details-details"></a>